driedwater/THE-SHRINE/ict1011/ict1011_notes/Jacob - INF1011 Notes.md

 Has way to store certain numbers
 has useful numbers e.g. for standard incrementation
 reduce requierment to store and fetch commonly used constants
 useful for reducing cycles as part of fetch-decode-execute

+Constant Generator values:
+- #4, #8, #0, #1, #2, #-1
+- values not in this list ^^ need to be stored elsewhere in mem

 ### Working Registers